-We expect all students to develop more skills and create a record of their achievements and developments using their Proportal Enhancement and Skill trackers which will help you out, as well as lead you to great E-learning links and tell you when the LIVE talks and demonstrations are.
+We expect all students to develop more skills and create a record of your achievements and developments.
+Using your Pro-portal Enhancement and Skill trackers will help you out, as well as lead you to great E-learning links and tell you when the LIVE talks and demonstrations are.